Primrose

 This bright blue primrose (Primula x acaulis 'Blue' aka P. vulgaris) is shown in April flower.
 This one's in a primrose bed in a full-sun & sometimes droughty location, which is not ideal for primroses which would prefer dappled sunlight & persistent moisture.

 In a more protected spot they often freshen themselves in late summer or early winter when temperatures drop & rains return, & can flower (less overtly than in spring) at any point from September to November.
-This is a rebloom period more likely with deadheading of the first spring flower.
+Such a rebloom period is more likely with deadheading of the first spring flower.

-They can actually be seeded just about any time during the year in cool climates, so long as it is so hot that they'd get cooked to death as seedlings; & though the adult clumps tolerate conditions well outside their ideal, when getting started from seeds even moisture is pretty much required.
+They can actually be seeded just about any time during the year in cool climates, so long as it is so hot that they'd get cooked to death as seedlings.
+Although the adult clumps tolerate conditions well outside their ideal, when getting started from seeds evenly moist soil is pretty much a must.

 Germination period is irregular & unpredictable, being dependent on garden condition & weather patterns, but predictable if done in coldframes with some control of their conditions.